-currently in my first year. studying visual communication at the arts university bournemouth.
+currently in my second year. studying visual communication at the arts university bournemouth.

 Envy is based in London and one of the leading Post Production Houses in the UK.
 Working on programmes including Factual, Drama, Comedy, Documentaries and Light Entertainment and we collaborate on design, branding and commercials.